What is a phobia?

 What causes specific phobia?

 There is no known cause, although they seem to run in families.
 They are also found slightly more often in women.
 If the object of the fear is easy to avoid, people with phobias may not seek treatment.
-Sometimes, however, they may make important career or personal decisions to avoid a situation that includes the source of the phobia.
+But sometimes they may make important career or personal decisions to avoid a situation that includes the source of the phobia.

 Treatment for specific phobia